 Key messages

-- The proportion of low birthweight babies is lower in Major cities (8.0%) than in Very remote areas (13.2%), and higher among those whose mothers lived in the most disadvantaged socioeconomic group, compared with mothers living in the least disadvantaged socioeconomic group (10.5% compared with 7.0%).
+- In 2020, the proportion of low birthweight among First Nations babies varied from lowest in Major cities (8.3%) to highest in Very remote areas (13.1%), and was higher for those born to mothers living in the most disadvantaged socioeconomic areas compared with those born to mothers living in the least disadvantaged socioeconomic areas (10.6% compared with 5.5%).

 Why is it important?

-Babies with birthweights outside the healthy range are at greater risk of illness, poor development, perinatal death, and poorer health in adulthood.
+Babies with birthweights outside the normal range are at greater risk of illness, poor development, perinatal death, and poorer health in adulthood.
 Babies with a low birthweight (<2,500 grams) are more likely to experience illness or die in infancy, have poorer development of their mental functioning abilities, and have an increased risk of chronic diseases in adulthood (WHO 2014).
-A high birthweight can also have adverse consequences (4,000–4,500 grams).
+A high birthweight can also have adverse consequences.
 High birthweight is associated with an increased risk of adverse maternal outcomes such as emergency caesarean section and postpartum haemorrhage, impairment and injury of the newborn, and hypertension, obesity, and type 2 diabetes in later life (Beta et al. 2019; Cartwright et al. 2020; Chiavaroli et al. 2014; Turkmen et al. 2018).
+As birthweight increases the likelihood of risks to the newborn and the mother increases.
+Excessive fetal growth is often described as ‘large for gestational age’ (birthweight greater than or equal to the 90th percentile for a given gestational age) or ‘macrosomia’ which implies growth beyond an absolute weight variously defined as either greater than 4,000g or 4,500g regardless of gestational age.
+However, a universally accepted definition of macrosomia has been difficult to establish (Akanmode & Mahdy 2023; American College of Obstetricians and Gynecologists (ACOG) 2020).
+See Box 1.01.1 for birthweight categories used in this measure.

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.

-The new National Aboriginal and Torres Strait Islander Health Plan 2021-2031 (the Health Plan), provides a strong overarching policy framework for Aboriginal and Torres Strait Islander health and wellbeing and is the first national health document to address the health targets and priority reforms of the National Agreement.
+The National Aboriginal and Torres Strait Islander Health Plan 2021–2031 (the Health Plan), provides a strong overarching policy framework for First Nations health and wellbeing and is the first national health document to address the health targets and priority reforms of the National Agreement.

 ‘Healthy babies and children (Age range: 0-12)’ is one of the key life course phases focused on in the Health Plan, and two objectives specifically address this age range: